tiagoalexandresilva7/projecto-frontend-flag/README.md

 # Travel Blog

 ## Objective
-The goal for this project is to build a Travel Blog with HTML, CSS, and JS / React.
+The goal for this project is to build a Travel Blog with HTML, CSS, and JS / React. ✅ DONE ✅

 ## Features
 ### Homepage